The International Union for Conservation of Nature’s Red List of Threatened Species has a list of all endangered mammals in North America.

 Their face, ears, and wings are black, and the rest of the body is grayish brown.
 They measure from 6.5 to 9.5 cm, with a wingspan ranging from 21 to 25 cm, and weigh from 4 to 8 g.

 The Eastern small-footed bat is an insectivore eating beetles, moths, mosquitoes, and flies.

 They live in forests with caves and rock formations adequate for roosting.
 Their lifespan is 6 to 12 years in the wild, hibernating in winter.

 The European rabbit is a small rabbit measuring 40 cm in length with 2.6-4.4 lb weight.
 Their ears are large, measuring between 6.5-7.5 cm in length.

 The European rabbit comes in various colors but is generally grayish-brown with black, gray, or red hairs on the body.

 They are born with a white star shape on their foreheads, but this fades by adulthood.
 They live in warrens with up to ten other rabbits.

 Giant Kangaroo Rat

-The giant kangaroo rat is typical of California and can now be found only in certain isolated areas around the Joaquin Valley.
+The giant kangaroo rat is typical of California and can now be found only in some isolated regions around the Joaquin Valley.
 They have been listed as an endangered species.
 Their primary food source is seeds and grass.